Ford P100: Modifications

 In recent years the Sierra-based P100 has gained a following in drifting and modifying circles, and many are becoming modified to include Cosworth engines, which are based on the truck version of the Pinto block.

 There are many Ford P100 Pickups which have been modified by their owners.
 The running gear from any Sierra and certain running gear from the Ford Granada can be fitted to the front of the P100.
 The rear suspension is vehicle specific, with the Capri/Mk1/2 Escort atlas axles being interchangeable, however it requires much more modification (other than simply bolting in) to fit Sierra independent or any other rear running gear.
 Many modifiers have converted their P100 to Sierra XR/Cosworth drivetrain and running gear.
 The very fact that they are so easily modified under the bonnet and inside the cab has made the P100 extremely popular in modifying and cruise circles.
 The Cosworth BOA 24v and YB 16v engines are a popular choice.
 Rover and Ford V8s are also a common swap, the former being the same weight as the Pinto unit.

 In 2013, a modified British P100 became the fastest coffee-powered vehicle in the world reaching 65.5 mph, entering the Guinness World Records.

+In 2026, British Youtube channel All The Gear modified a 1991 P100 by assembling a permanent log cabin (with an interior) in the back of the vehicle.
+This addition added approximately 248 kilograms to the total weight of the vehicle and brought the height of the vehicle approximately 1.9 meters.
+The vehicle is able to drive perfectly with the modification.